 - Internal and external rotation are more reliably measured in hip flexion

 I’ve come up with a few suggestions based on the literature reviewed on hip strength testing.
-First and foremost, I advise using a device that provides objective data and a standardized procedure for data collection to minimize measurement error and promote consistent results.
+First and foremost, I advise using a device that provides objective data and a standardized procedure for data collection to minimize measurement error and promote reliable, longitudinal results.
 Using dynamometry or a sphygmomanometer are both great options.
 However, a new device by Vald Performance, the GroinBar, has recently shown greater measurement precision than either of these two methods .
 The GroinBar is far more expensive than the former two methods, but is a very high-quality product and has the benefit of not being dependent on practitioner skill/strength.
 You can learn more above the GroinBar here.
 Please note that I’m not affiliated with this company or device in any way.

 Here are my thoughts on specific positions for hip strength testing:

 - Unilateral 90-degree (short-lever) supine hip flexion*

 - Unilateral 0-degree (long-lever) supine hip abduction*

 - Unilateral 90-degree (short-lever) supine hip internal rotation

 - Unilateral 90-degree (short-lever) supine hip external rotation

 * Metrics of primary interest, given the current body of research